 - To promote excellent attendance for all

-- To notify parents when a pupils attendance falls, before it reaches 90%
+- To notify parents when a pupils attendance falls below 90%

 - To keep accurate and up to date records on children’s punctuality and attendance and to liaise with the LA regarding concerns over children’s attendance

 - To inform the LA of any pupil who has unauthorised absence of 10 consecutive days or more